Reset Theory

 Recovery

-Addiction, dependence, cravings, relapse, meetings, honesty, and the work of staying alive long enough to rebuild.
+For addiction, alcohol, sobriety, dependence, relapse, harm reduction, and staying alive long enough to rebuild.

 Avoidance